noteed/nix-notes/README.md

 ### Aside: environment variables used for credentials

-In this commit, we talk about two files that are in fact non under version-control.
+In this commit, we talk about two files that are in fact not under version-control.
 They are used to store credentials for two command-line tools: `s3cmd` and `doctl`.
 [More.](site/credentials.md)